 In 1997, they approached the Internet Engineering Task Force (IETF) with a proposal to develop the standard and name it OpenPGP.
 The proposal was accepted and OpenPGP became an Internet Standard.
 This enabled anyone to implement OpenPGP into their software.

 OpenPGP is actively being developed under the RFC 4880 specification.
 This standard sets out the encryption algorithms, formats, composition and other features that programs must use to be OpenPGP-compliant.

 Which programs use OpenPGP?

-PGP encryption is used in a number of proprietary programs, such as the Symantec products mentioned above.
+PGP encryption is used in a number of proprietary programs.
 Thanks to the development of the OpenPGP standard, it’s also available in a number of free implementations.

 The most prominent of these is Gpg4win, which is a free suite of encryption tools for Windows.
 PGP encryption can be used on Mac OS with a program such as GPG Suite, Android with K-9 Mail and iOS with Canary Mail.
 More OpenPGP-compliant options can be found on the OpenPGP website.

 How does PGP encryption work?

 First, let’s cover the key concepts, then we’ll go into an example to give you a more concrete understanding.
 PGP encryption relies on several major elements that you will need to get your head around in order to understand how it works.
 The most important ones are symmetric-key cryptography, public-key cryptography, digital signatures and the web of trust.